-Winter Weather and Utility Poles: Preparing for and Overcoming Ice and Snow
+Winter Weather & Utility Poles: Prepare for and Overcome Ice & Snow

 Snow days can be fun, but winter storms can be some of the must damaging weather events to occur throughout the year.
 Winter storms affect communities and the people within them in a number of ways - from health risks due to below-freezing temperatures and blistering winds, automobile accidents from icy roadways and heavy snow, to power outages from downed utility poles and damaged power lines.
 Consider the following ice storm facts from The Weather Channel to understand the severity to utilities that winter weather can bring: